Making a marinade is super weird.

 - Juice of one lemon

-Mix all ingredients together and marinade for at least 8 hours of overnight.
-The longer you marinade the meat, the more tender it becomes (we’re thinking the carbonation of the soda had a bit to do with that!)
+- Mix all ingredients together and marinate for at least 8 hours or overnight.
+The longer you marinate the meat, the more tender it becomes (we’re thinking the carbonation of the soda had a bit to do with that!)